Parade of peppers—How to Choose Peppers to Grow in Your Garden

 Dried Poblanos are Anchos so we call the seeds Ancho Poblanos.

-For genuine paprika, grow your own Paprik, then dry the peppers and grind them into a powder with complex flavors.
+For genuine paprika, grow your own Paprika, then dry the peppers and grind them into a powder with complex flavors.

 Love to use pepper flakes in cooking?
 Those flakes are dried and sliced pieces of cayenne peppers—we have red Cayenne, or you can go multi-colored with red, purple, green, and orange in the Cayenne Mix.